joelwross/tutorials/src/css-frameworks/index.md

 </div>
 ```

 Note that the `col-xs-4` classes became `col-sm-4`.
 By default, the `<div>` elements will stretch to fill the entire row and thus stack on top of each other, but the `col-sm-4` will create a multi-column layout on small screens and larger (`>=768px`).
-If you look in the Bootstrap stylesheet, you'll see that those `col-md-4` style classes are defined within a media rule block that has the condition `min-width(768px)`, so they are applied only when the screen size is at least `768px` wide.
+If you look in the [Bootstrap stylesheet](https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.css), you'll see that those `col-sm-4` style classes are defined within a media rule block that has the condition `min-width(768px)`, so they are applied only when the screen size is at least `768px` wide.
 Here's what it looks like in the browser:

 <p data-height="200" data-theme-id="dark" data-slug-hash="qNQZZW" data-default-tab="result" data-user="drstearns" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/drstearns/pen/qNQZZW/">Bootstrap Grid 2</a> by Dave Stearns (<a href="http://codepen.io/drstearns">@drstearns</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>